"I feel like I've fought so hard to try to get people to understand me, or know who I am, or see me for me. And people just don't want to sometimes."

 For Hailey, this plays out in every arena of her life.
 She didn't just become a model—she walked the "Big Four" fashion weeks for designers like Dolce & Gabbana, Versace, and Tommy Hilfiger.
 She didn't just start a skincare brand—she built it into a billion-dollar company that e.l.f. acquired in 2025.

 The shadow side?
-Type 3s often struggle with authenticity.
-They become so skilled at presenting the right image that they can lose touch with their genuine selves.
-Hailey has spoken openly about this battle, telling Vogue: "I've gotten to the point where I just can't set all the records straight, because there's so much out there that's not true."
+Hailey has spoken openly about it: "I've gotten to the point where I just can't set all the records straight, because there's so much out there that's not true."
+She's so skilled at presenting the right version of herself that the boundary between performance and person blurs.
+Ballet dancer, model, entrepreneur, mother—each reinvention is seamless, which is exactly what makes it exhausting.

 The Baldwin family might conjure images of Hollywood glamour, but Hailey's childhood tells a different story.